 Rectified spirit is the nearly pure ethanol alcohol that can be achieved by repeating the distillation process numerous times.
 The ABV of rectified spirit is usually around 95% up to a practical limit of 97.2%.
 Since there is hardly any water content left in the distillate, rectified spirit freezes at a temperature of around -150°F (-100°C).
 A temperature that does not naturally occur anywhere on our planet.

-Rum is a distillate of cane sugar and comes in numerous varieties that difffer in taste as well as the alcohol content.
+Rum is a distillate of cane sugar and comes in numerous varieties that differ in taste as well as alcohol content.
 Standard rum usually has an alcohol proof of around 80 and therefore has a freezing point similar to vodka and gin at around -15°F (-25°C).

 At what temperature does Tequila freeze?

 The ABV of tequila ranged between 32% and 60% – usually, it is around 40%.
 It is, therefore, safe to store tequila in a conventional freezer, even for an extended period of time.

 There are various varieties of dessert wine or fortified wines.
 Their alcohol by volume usually ranges from 14% to 25%.
 These drinks freeze at temperatures around 22°F (-7°C).
 Therefore, we only recommend placing dessert wines in the freezer for a short period of time to avoid complete freezing of your drink.
 Once frozen, a good dessert wine can lose a lot of its flavors and aromas.